thruston/grid-banger/docs/background.rst

 In general the answer to this question is "probably faster than you need", but if you have read this far you might be interested in the results of my benchmarking.
+The bench marking script is included with the module tests.
 On my old 2011 Mac Mini I get this::

     Grid banger bench mark running under CPython 3.7.3 on Darwin-16.7.0-x86_64-i386-64bit